Breast cancer prevention and nutrition

 What types of foods should I eat to prevent breast cancer?

 Dear Concerned about breast cancer,

-It is generally a good idea to eat a plant-based diet high in fiber, vitamins, and minerals to help decrease the risk for developing all kinds of cancers.
+Generally speaking, it’s a good idea to eat a diet full of plants as they're high in fiber, vitamins, and minerals to help decrease the risk for developing all kinds of cancers.
 Certain fruits and vegetables high in phytochemicals, antioxidants, and other nutrients help your body fight disease.
 Eating foods that are naturally low in fat, cholesterol, salt, and sugar can also help reduce the risk of developing heart disease, strokes, diabetes, and obesity, and they can also alleviate constipation.